-- You proposed testing in the rat.
+- 14 You did not specify the species to be used for testing.
 According to the test method OECD TG 489, rats are the preferred species.
-Other rodent species can be used if scientifically justified (OECD TG 489, para.
-23). - You proposed testing by the oral route.
-Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - You proposed analysing the liver and forestomach.
-In line with the test method OECD TG 489, the test must be performed by analysing tissues from the liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
+Other rodent species can be used if scientifically justified.
+According to the test method OECD TG 474, the test may be performed in mice or rats.
+Therefore, the combined study must be performed in rats, or if justified, in mice. - You proposed testing by the oral route.
+Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - In line with the test method OECD TG 489, the test must be performed by analysing tissues from liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
 There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physico-chemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
-In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract.
-Investigation of the glandular stomach is considered more relevant to human toxicity than that of the forestomach.
-Therefore, analysis of the forestomach in addition to the above recommended tissues remains at your discretion.
+In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract. - 17 According to the test method OECD TG 474, in order to demonstrate the ability of the study to identify clastogens and aneugens, you must include two concurrent positive controls, one known clastogen and one known aneugen (OECD TG 474, paragraph 25, Table 1). - The combination of OECD TGs 489 and 474 should not impair the validity of and the results from each individual study.
+Careful consideration should be given to the dosing, and tissue sampling for the comet analysis alongside the requirements of tissue sampling for the mammalian erythrocyte micronucleus test (see OECD TG 489, e.g. Bowen et al. 2011 [1]). - [1] Bowen D.E. et al. 2011.
+Evaluation of a multi-endpoint assay in rats, combining the bone-marrow micronucleus test, the comet assay and the flow-cytometric peripheral blood micronucleus test.
+Mutation Research 722 7-19.